 ARTIFICIAL intelligence (AI) is already delivering on making aspects of health care more efficient.
 Over time it will likely be essential to supporting clinical and other applications that result in more insightful and effective care and operations.
-AI has multiple use cases throughout health plan, pharmacy benefit manager (PBM), and health system enterprises today, and with more interoperable and secure data, it is likely to be a critical engine behind analytics, insights, and the decision-making process.
+AI has multiple use cases throughout health plan, pharmacy benefit manager (PBM) and health system enterprises today, and with more interoperable and secure data, it is likely to be a critical engine behind analytics, insights and the decision-making process.
 Enterprises that lean into adoption are likely to gain immediate returns through cost reduction and gain competitive advantage over the longer term as they use AI to transform their products and services to better engage with consumers.

 The current pandemic overwhelmed health systems and exposed limitations in delivering care and reducing health care costs.
-The period from March 2020 saw an unprecedented shift to virtual health, fueled by necessity and regulatory flexibility.1 The pandemic opened the aperture for digital technologies such as AI to solve problems and highlighted the importance of AI.
-Even though the survey was fielded before the public health crisis, some of the outcomes and challenges that health care organizations had in using AI prior to the pandemic will likely continue to be instructive as health systems, health plans, and PBMs develop their new AI investment strategies.
+The period from March 2020 saw an unprecedented shift to virtual health, fuelled by necessity and regulatory flexibility.1 The pandemic opened the aperture for digital technologies such as AI to solve problems and highlighted the importance of AI.
+Even though the survey was fielded before the public health crisis, some of the outcomes and challenges that health care organisations had in using AI prior to the pandemic will likely continue to be instructive as health systems, health plans and PBMs develop their new AI investment strategies.

 Health systems were challenged by historic lower revenues due to nonurgent care and were forced to scale back during the pandemic.
 They can expect to gain advantage by using AI for applications to support cost savings as they transform.

-Health plans and, in the longer-term, health systems, can use AI-enabled solutions to gain insights, develop new products and services, and better engage with consumers.
-Health plans can also use AI to proactively detect and manage fraud, waste, and abuse, resulting in recovered payments and cost avoidance, saving them millions and improving patient care.
+Health plans and, in the longer-term, health systems, can use AI-enabled solutions to gain insights, develop new products and services and better engage with consumers.
+Health plans can also use AI to proactively detect and manage fraud, waste and abuse, resulting in recovered payments and cost avoidance, saving them millions and improving patient care.

 This could well include an expansion of AI’s reach into clinical and back-office applications.
-Even as health care organizations step up their investments into data and analytics with AI, they should pair these with a robust security and data governance strategy.
+Even as health care organisations step up their investments into data and analytics with AI, they should pair these with a robust security and data governance strategy.

 AI is gaining traction in health care, starting with automating manual and other processes, and the number of use cases and sophistication in the use of the technology is growing.
-In our vision of the Future of Health, we view radically interoperable data as central to the promise of more consumer-focused, prevention-oriented care, and analytics as critical to using the vast data that will be generated by ubiquitous sources.
+In our vision of the Future of Health, we view radically interoperable data as central to the promise of more consumer-focussed, prevention-oriented care and analytics as critical to using the vast data that will be generated by ubiquitous sources.
 AI has already become embedded into analytics and is likely to become even more so in the future.

-The term artificial intelligence is used for computer systems that perform human-like, mental tasks, such as visual perception, speech recognition, and decision-making based on data patterns.
+The term artificial intelligence is used for computer systems that perform human-like, mental tasks, such as visual perception, speech recognition and decision-making based on data patterns.
 According to Deloitte’s Taking AI to the next level article, the key attributes of AI systems are:

 Health systems and health plans are likely to emerge from the response to COVID-19 with a renewed focus on efficiency and affordability.
-The American Hospital Association estimates US hospital revenue losses to increase by US$120.5 billion from July through December 2020, bringing total losses to around US$323 billion this year.2 Although health plans have remained financially buoyant through 2020, they are watching for economic trends that may result in more of their enrollees getting coverage through Medicaid and health insurance exchanges, which tend to pay less than commercial employers.
-Solutions that will deliver savings and efficiency have never been more relevant, and AI is embedded in many of these.
+The American Hospital Association estimates US hospital income losses to increase by US$120.5 billion from July through December 2020, bringing total losses to around US$323 billion this year.2 Although health plans have remained financially buoyant through 2020, they are watching for economic trends that may result in more of their enrollees getting coverage through Medicaid and health insurance exchanges, which tend to pay less than commercial employers.
+Solutions that will deliver savings and efficiency have never been more relevant and AI is embedded in many of these.

 AI-based solutions can effectively streamline diagnostic and treatment processes by using large amounts of structured and unstructured medical data across institutions.
 This can aid physicians at hospital and health systems in clinical decision-making by providing them with real-time, data-driven insights that they can alter and implement based on their personal expertise (see sidebar, “Improving patient outcomes with AI”).